-- The rate of convergence depends on the spectral radius of the matrix associated with the method. - One way to select a procedure to accelerate convergence is to choose method whose associated matrix has minimal spectral radius. - a method whose associated matrix has minimal spectral radius.
+- The rate of convergence depends on the spectral radius of the matrix associated with the method. - One way to select a procedure to accelerate convergence is to choose a method whose associated matrix has minimal spectral radius.

 Successive over-relaxation (SOR) method